 Thank you for considering a career with the Department of Foreign Affairs and Trade.

-The department provides foreign and trade policy advice to the government.
+The department provides foreign, trade and development policy advice to the government.
 We work with other government agencies to ensure that Australia's pursuit of its global, regional and bilateral interests is coordinated effectively.

 See our current jobs list, log-in to continue your application or check the status of selection processes.